Hangarsj/SOC-Home-lab/README.md

 - During testing, the Linux root filesystem became full, which prevented `rsyslog` from writing new authentication events.
 As a result, Elastic received no new `system.auth` logs and the detection rules stopped triggering.
 The issue was resolved by extending the logical volume.

+- While building Windows detections, I learned that using SIDs can be more reliable than using account or group names.
+Names may differ between systems because of local configuration, while SIDs make it easier to identify the same user or known groups consistently.

 ## Roadmap